BrickmadeProductions/ryancr65/README.md

 I am a hardworking motivated individual who loves to make video games.
 I have a small community of people who are also passionate about making / playing games on our company discord: https://discord.gg/p3QczNN9mR
 I love learning new information about all sorts of things including: coding, game design, art, and AI!
 Just to name a few....

-If you would like to view the code for Mortar Engine and Arcane Arena, contact me via email at: ryan.crowder6503@gmail.com I currently do not have them public as I plan on continuing their development.
+If you would like to view the code for Arcane Arena, contact me via email at: ryan.crowder6503@gmail.com I currently do not have it public as I plan on continuing its development.